fmcooper/regret-equal-sm/README.md

 * re_degree_iteration_algorithm.txt: This is the results file for Algorithm REDI.
 It comprises the output stable matching, various measures associated with the matching and algorithm statistics.
 * re_stable_pair_algorithm.txt: This is the results file for Algorithm RESP.
 It comprises the output stable matching, various measures associated with the matching and algorithm statistics.
 * enumeration_algorithm.txt: This is the results file for Algorithm ENUM.
 This file lists and gives statistics on all rotations and stable matchings of the instance.
 The index of stable matching for the rank-maximal, generous, sex_equal, egalitarian, median, balanced, minimum regret, min-regret sum and regret-equal stable matchings are given, and well as the digraph, simple digraph, simple reverse digraph and algorithm statistics.
 * correctness.txt: This file gives correctness results for Algorithms REDI, RESP and ENUM.
-For Algorithms REDI and RESP, correctness checks for the output stable matching and the regret-equality score for this matching are given.
+For Algorithms REDI and RESP, correctness checks for the output stable matching are given and the regret-equality score is displayed.
 For Algorithm ENUM, the number of stable matchings found by the algorithm is displayed, as well as the number that have passed different correctness tests.
-The regret-equality score of the regret-equal stable matching is also given in this case.
+The regret-equality score of the regret-equal stable matching is also displayed here.
 At the end of the file, a boolean indicates whether the regret-equality score of all algorithms match.
 If using the IP correctness testing, it will also have a list of all stable matchings found by the IP as well as statistics on the IP's performance.